 Faculty member Jeff Inman is a recipient of the 2014 MSI/H. Paul Root Prize for his research that mapped out a shopper's path through the grocery store.
 The work found that for every 55 feet traveled, people spend another dollar in impulsive buys.

-Annual Meeting of the Academy of Management
+Ad Hoc Reviewer at Academy of Management Discoveries, Journal of Management Inquiry, and the Annual Meeting of the Academy of Management

 David Berg Center for Ethics and Leadership, Graduate Programs Coordinator